vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 **Prerequisites**

+- The HTML5 plug-in requires vCenter Server 6.5.0d or later.
+The HTML5 plug-in does not function with earlier versions of vCenter Server 6.5.0.
 - You are installing the plug-ins on a vCenter Server appliance instance.
 If you are running vCenter Server on Windows, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, click **Access**, and make sure that Bash Shell is enabled.
 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).